hillaryychan/COMP3231/notes/10_File-Management-ctd.md

 * file pointer - the current offset in the file.
 Determines where in the file the next read or write is performed
 * mode - was the file opened as a read-only file etc.

+How do we represent file descriptors in relation to vnodes?

 **Option 1:** Use vnode numbers as file descriptors and add a file pointer to the vnode.
 **Problems:** when we concurrently open the same file twice, we should get two separate file descriptors and file pointers, but we don't.